Verdem-crypto/verdem-crypto.github.io/verdemads.md

 [Privacy Policy](https://verdem-crypto.github.io/verdemads.html#privacy-policy) | [Terms of Service](https://verdem-crypto.github.io/verdemads.html#terms-of-service)

-<iframe src="https://verdem-cdn1.vercel.app/verdemads/scripts/code-verdem3287.html?utm_source=verdem-crypto-github-io&utm_medium=iframe&utm_campaign=ads" style="border:0px #ffffff none;" name="verdemads-iframe" scrolling="no" frameborder="0" marginheight="0px" marginwidth="0px" height="250px" width="250px" allowfullscreen></iframe>

 ## Privacy Policy

-**VerdemADS is an advertising network that respects your privacy.**

 ### Our Ads

 Our ads are HTML/CSS.
 They may contain graphic images (including animated GIFs) but not Flash/PHP.

+Every time an ad on our networrk is seen, we profile the user who saw that ad.
+In the data there could be the IP address and all the data associated with it but we will never know your real name, home address, e-mail address etc ...

-Our ad servers don't leave cookies on visitors' computers.
+Our ad servers leave cookies on visitors' computers.

-VerdemADS is not responsible for the ads on its platform, the one who uploaded the ad on VerdemADS is completely responsible for his ad.

 We could use Linkly-type profiling mechanisms (url shortener).
+We use Google Analytics.

+We also rely on another advertising network, A-ADS, the A-ADS privacy policy can be found [here](https://a-ads.com/privacy_policy).

 For more informations read [Terms of Service](https://verdem-crypto.github.io/verdemads.html#terms-of-service).

-### Our Site

-We may use cookies, JavaScript and third party components on our main website.

-Since we aim to be a fully transparent business, the website statistics are considered public information.

-<iframe src="https://verdem-cdn1.vercel.app/verdemads/scripts/code-verdem3287.html?utm_source=verdem-crypto-github-io&utm_medium=iframe&utm_campaign=ads" style="border:0px #ffffff none;" name="verdemads-iframe" scrolling="no" frameborder="0" marginheight="0px" marginwidth="0px" height="250px" width="250px" allowfullscreen></iframe>

 ## Terms of service